kdl-org/kdl/SPEC.md

 Line continuations allow [Nodes](#node) to be spread across multiple lines.

-A line continuation is a `\` character followed by zero or more whitespace characters and an optional single-line comment.
+A line continuation is a `\` character followed by zero or more whitespace items (including multiline comments) and an optional single-line comment.
 It must be terminated by a [Newline](#newline) (including the Newline that is part of single-line comments).

 Following a line continuation, processing of a Node can continue as usual.